EDUCATION & COMMUNITY ENGAGEMENT STAFF

 GRETCHEN JAX

-Gretchen graduated from Winthrop University with a Bachelor of Arts degree in Dance Performance.
+Gretchen graduated from Winthrop University a Bachelor of Arts degree in Dance Performance.
 She performed in Meredith Monk’s Obie Award-winning Quarry at the 2003 Spoleto Festival in Charleston, SC.
 In 2006, she was one of eight selected to study at the School of Jacob’s Pillow Choreographer’s Lab.
 Gretchen is the co-founder of Sinergismo, a group of dancers, artists, poets, and musicians using collaboration as a means to produce choreographic works.
-Gretchen currently teaches modern at Davidson College and choreographs for their dance company The Gamut.
-Gretchen has been a faculty member at Charlotte Ballet Academy since 2003.
-Gretchen also teaches a Dance for Parkinson’s class, classes for special needs adults and senior dance classes.
+Gretchen has taught modern at Davidson College for the past 20 years.
+She choreographs and serves as a mentor for their dance company, The Gamut.
+Gretchen has been a faculty member at Charlotte Ballet Academy since 2003 and is a teaching artist for the Charlotte Ballet Education and Outreach Department where she teaches dance to special needs adults and seniors.

 KIESHA JENNINGS